All Episodes

 I just have a little comment about what Madeline Albright said.

-It was kind of uh kind of interesting.
+It was kind of interesting.

-She said how isolated Kim Jong il is.
+She said how isolated Kim Jong-il is.

 And he only has a few people that tell him what he wants to hear.